KNOW YOUR GROWERS

-Ed Kugler, founder of the Organic Teaching Garden, has lived in Highland Park since 1959.
+Ed Kugler has lived in Highland Park since 1959.
 He was raised in a very conventional home on a very conventional diet.
 He joined the organic movement in 1971 while at Michigan State University, where he took hotel and restaurant management classes.
 At MSU, he was taught that the way something looked and tasted was more important than how it was grown and what ingredients it contained - something that struck Ed as completely wrong.

 From that day forward, he embarked on a journey of self-education, learning as much as he could about industrial food processes, recycling / reuse and organic farming.
 In 1976 he traveled from coast to coast, clocking in over 5,000 miles, visiting 14 organic farms, 52 natural food stores, 37 natural food restaurants, 19 distributors and 13 co-operatives and attending many conventions and conferences in between.